AI Agents

 Icon Block

 A native Icon block removes the need for third-party plugins just to add SVG icons to your content.
 Built on a new server-side SVG Icon Registration API, it ensures that icon updates propagate consistently across your site without breaking anything.
-For B2B websites with feature comparison tables, service listings, or process diagrams, this is a welcome quality-of-life improvement.

 Customisable Navigation Overlays